-In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.
+College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-If you're applying to Stevens Institute of Technology you'll face some tough competition, since the school's acceptance rate is only 44%.
+If you're applying to Stevens Institute of Technology you'll face some tough competition, since the school's acceptance rate is only 53%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.

-About 55% of students accepted to Stevens submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 640 and 710.
-Math scores were between 680 and 760.
+About 38% of students accepted to Stevens submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 670 and 730.
+Math scores were between 700 and 780.

 The full-time faculty percentage at Stevens Institute of Technology is 100%.
 This is higher than the national average of 47%.

-During the 2017-2018 academic year, there were 3,123 undergraduates at Stevens with 3,113 being full-time and 10 being part-time.
+During the 2017-2018 academic year, there were 3,791 undergraduates at Stevens with 3,759 being full-time and 32 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|